AdguardTeam/AGLint/docs/rules/max-css-selectors.md

 Checks if a CSS selector list contains more than the specified number of selectors

+## Type

+Layout.
+Focuses on how filters look, not how they work.

 ## Automatic issue fixing

 - Some reported problems can be fixed automatically 🔧